hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/6-PROFIBUS-DP/README.md

 Fieldbus is an industry standard that has been opened for connecting devices such as sensors, buttons, motor drivers, and operation interfaces to PLCs (Programmable Logic Controllers) with a single cable and operating them in factories.

-Fieldbus provides intelligent services such as central monitoring of the status of the entire network status and reconfiguration of the network.
+Fieldbus provides intelligent services such as central monitoring of the status of the entire network and reconfiguration of the network.

-For example, it is possible to set detailed information, operations, and modes for sensors and switches , not just simple On/Off.
+For example, it is possible to set detailed information, operations, and modes for sensors and switches, not just simple On/Off.

 Using a single cable reduces time and costs for wiring, simplifies the configuration, and provides advantage in maintenance.

 Also, unlike protocols with non-deterministic response characteristics of general communications, fieldbuses guarantee data response speed to satisfy industrial applications where critical time characteristics are important.

 ![[Figure 1.3.6-1 Fieldbus]](<../../../_assets/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/6-PROFIBUS-DP/image_1.png>)

 <br>